Table of Contents[Hide][Show]

-Protecting your home from power failures has become a necessity today.
-Utility companies can no longer be counted on for a steady stream of electrical power.
+Today, protecting your home from power failures has become a necessity.
+According to one study, 75 percent of U.S. homeowners have experienced a power outage.
 Because of an aging infrastructure, confusion over deregulation and other factors, the suppliers of the nation’s electricity have been struggling to maintain enough service to power homes and businesses.
+Bottom line: utility companies can no longer be counted on for a steady stream of electrical power.

 How to Protect Yourself from Blackouts